 - Top end: £1,000

-Usually sold separately from the rest of the suite, which often only includes the WC and basin, the cost of baths depends mainly on what they are made from.
-The very cheapest baths are usually made from thin acrylic and come ready to be built-in to a frame, which can then be tiled or be finished with a purpose-made bath panel.
+Baths are usually sold separately from the rest of the suite, which often only includes the WC and basin, and the cost depends mainly on what they are made from.
+The very cheapest baths are usually made from thin acrylic and come ready to be built in to a frame, which can then be tiled or finished with a purpose-made bath panel.

 These cheap acrylic baths cost from around £80, but can be flimsy, so do give them a thorough check before investing.
 Remember, at the top of the price scale there are also baths made from acrylics, but these are generally made from thicker, fibreglass-reinforced acrylic and are of a far better quality.
 Acrylic also keeps the water warm for longer than steel.

 If you are on a tight budget and want value for money, basic steel baths tend to be more durable than the very low-cost acrylic designs and often cost little, if any, more — starting from around £120.

-Once you start looking at cast iron, timber, composite and stone, the prices really rocket.
+Once you start looking at cast iron, timber, composite and stone, the prices rocket.

 How Much do Showers Cost?